hapax/hapax.github.io/assets/rego.md

 About 94% of three letter sequences have an answer, but only two thirds of four letter sequences.
+As we increase the number of letters, the odds for success are increasingly dire.

 #### Common words